jmoracalzas/analysing-data-with-python/Project_1/README.md

 ## Stages <br>
 1. *Generation of data*<br>
 This part of the project focuses on generating some sample data that will be manipulated at a later stage.
+This data will be stored in CSV files.

 2. *Creation of a basic GUI* <br>
 This section of the project will be used to explore the Tkinter module to create a basic GUI.